 Tuberculosis (TB) is an infectious disease caused by a bacterium that usually attacks the lungs.

-Providers who suspect active TB should call 503-846-3594 to report and consult with Washington County Communicable Diseases division.
-Providers who are looking for a how-to on how to treat latent TB can consult this excellent resource on the CDC's website.
+Information for Providers: Providers who suspect active TB should call 503-846-3594 to report and consult with Washington County Public Health.